-Employers should also consider what virtual meeting platforms they will allow and/or require their employees to access while on company issued computers or while connected to the company network.
+Employers should also consider what virtual meeting platforms they will allow and/or require their employees to access while on company-issued computers or while connected to the company network.
 Virtual meeting policies should address how these platforms are to be used, when meetings should be recorded, and where the recordings, if any, should be stored.
 Employers should consult with their IT administrator regarding the storage of data generated from virtual meeting platforms, particularly as it relates to recorded meetings.
 Creating an audit log that documents who was in attendance at a meeting, when the meeting was held, and the topic of discussion, can serve as a back-up if a recording from a virtual meeting platform is lost or unrecoverable.
 Some of this information may be found in other places such as emails and calendar invitations.

 Finally, employers may wish to include in their virtual meeting policies certain standards for use of the chat or messaging function during virtual meetings, what type of behavior is proper within that software feature, the expected dress code and background when participating in virtual meetings, and the level of privacy required for the remote locations from which employees may be participating.
-If all of these aspects of a virtual meeting are addressed in a comprehensive policy, it will ensure your company presents itself in a uniform and professional manner while taking all the appropriate steps to preserve the data it chooses to maintain or is required to preserve once litigation, or the threat of litigation, arises.
-The manner in which the company is portrayed could be especially important if a recording of the virtual meeting becomes substantive evidence in a dispute or other legal matter.
+If all of these aspects of a virtual meeting are addressed in a comprehensive policy, it will ensure the organization presents itself in a uniform and professional manner while taking all the appropriate steps to preserve the data it chooses to maintain or is required to preserve once litigation, or the threat of litigation, arises.
+The manner in which the organization is portrayed could be especially important if a recording of the virtual meeting becomes substantive evidence in a dispute or other legal matter.

 Technology and data retention are difficult to manage, especially in the midst of potential or ongoing litigation.
 As the tools companies use to conduct business in a virtual world expand, so too do the potential sources of discoverable information.
-Please contact Matthew C. Branic, Elizabeth M. Roberson, or a member of our Litigation Practice Group for further assistance or questions regarding the retention and preservation of electronically stored information, including information generated by virtual meeting platforms.
+Legal counsel should understand their clients' virtual meeting platforms and take steps to identify what data exists that needs to be preserved.
+More proactively, now is a better time than ever for organizations to review their technology policies and procedures, before any issues arise in future litigation.